TutorialStrategiesPrivacy PolicyTerms of ServiceAbout

 Full Area Occupancy

-If an area must contain exactly N suspects and the area spans N rows or N columns, cells outside that area in those rows or columns can be eliminated.
-Examples: "Briana was only with Derek", "One of the rooms had two suspects" (sometimes logical deduction is required).
+If an area must contain exactly N characters and the area spans N rows or N columns, cells outside that area in those rows or columns can be eliminated.
+Examples: "Briana was only with Derek", "One of the rooms had two characters" (sometimes logical deduction is required).

 Example 1